defold/doc/docs/en/manuals/bob.md

 $
 ```

 You can string commands together to perform a sequence of tasks in one go.
-The following example resolves libraries, wipes the build directory, builds archive data and bundles an OSX application (named *My Game.app*):
+The following example resolves libraries, wipes the build directory, builds archive data and bundles a macOS application (named *My Game.app*):

 ```sh
 $ java -jar bob.jar --archive --platform x86-darwin resolve distclean build bundle